-Walmart to stop selling handgun ammunition
+Walmart to stop selling certain gun ammunition

 He says Walmart will continue to treat “law-abiding customers with respect” and it will have a “non-confrontational approach.”

-Walmart says it hopes to use its weight to help other retailers by sharing its best practices like software that it uses for background checks.
-And the company, which in 2015 stopped selling assault rifles like the AR-rifles used in several mass shootings, urged more debate on the reauthorization of the assault weapons ban.
+Walmart says it hopes to help other retailers by sharing its best practices like software that it uses for background checks.
+And the company, which in 2015 stopped selling assault rifles like the AR-rifles used in several mass shootings, urged more debate on the reauthorization of the assault weapons ban while also calling for the government to strengthen background checks.
 McMillon says Walmart will send letters to the White House and the Congressional leadership that calls for action on these “common sense” measures.

 “In a complex situation lacking a simple solution, we are trying to take constructive steps to reduce the risk that events like these will happen again,” McMillon wrote in his memo.
 “The status quo is unacceptable.”